Skip to main content

 Plan Your Routes

 Familiarize yourself with Los Angeles bike lanes, bike paths, and safer routes.
 Choose routes with less traffic and better cycling infrastructure to minimize the risk of accidents.
-Taking safety precautions like this and even checking the weather on your iPhone can help keep you and many cyclists safe.
+Taking safety precautions like this and checking the weather on your iPhone can help keep you and many cyclists safe.

 Avoid peak hours